 Fish eggs are also known as spawn, spawn bags, roe, roe bags, trout eggs, or salmon eggs.

-I have used the eggs from rainbow trout, brown trout, brook trout, char, salmon, and suckers and they all work well as a trout bait.
+I have used the eggs from rainbow trout, brown trout, brook trout, char, salmon, and suckers and they all work well as bait for trout.

 There are also a lot of alternative egg imitations like beads, and plastic or rubber eggs.